-I grew up on L.I. in New York in the 50s and 60s where I showed Equitation and hunter/jumpers.
+I grew up on Long Island in New York in the 50s and 60s where I showed Equitation and hunter/jumpers.
 I was was certified by the Potomac Horse Center, MD. in 1968 and have taught riding for 44 years.
-During that time I’ve taught all types of riding and trained many different kinds of horses.
-I am the director/owner Fox School of Horsemanship, which was est. 1969.
+I’ve taught all types of riding and trained many different kinds of horses.
+I’m the director/owner Fox School of Horsemanship, which was est. 1969.

-My goal in teaching is to instill the strongest possible basics in students so that they can build on the foundation to be successful and independent horsemen and women.
-I believe that the complete horseman knows how to thoroughly care for his/her horse and equipment, in addition to riding and that paying attention to detail is a learned skill.
-I believe that all horsemen can be thinking riders who understand the theory and principles behind what they do.
-I want students to be well grounded in total horsemanship so that once the foundation is laid, they can achieve all of their equestrian dreams.
-Once the foundation for good horsemanship is in place, a person can follow any style of riding whether it be show jumping or reining or trail riding The happiest horsemen and women are those that are well grounded and can continue to ride for a lifetime.
+My goal in teaching is to instill strong basics in students so they can build on the foundation to be successful and independent horsemen and women.
+The complete horseman knows how to thoroughly care for his/her horse and equipment, in addition to riding.
+All horsemen can be thinking riders who understand the theory and principles behind what they do.
+Once the foundation for good horsemanship is established, a person can follow any style of riding whether it be show jumping or reining or trail riding The happiest horsemen and women are those that are well grounded and can continue to ride for a lifetime.
 Riding is one of the few sports that has no age limits.

 My passion is horsemanship history.
 There are treasures in the origins of U.S Horsemanship that will always be valuable to equestrians.
 We have a proud heritage that came from Fort Riley, the finest Cavalry School in the World.
 Fort Riley Cavalry School was the equestrian “think tank” of it’s day and men like, Guy Henry and Harry Chamberlin were at the right place and the right time to develop the roots of good horsemanship in the United States.
 Those of us who have lived in the MidWest have had the honor of being exposed to the real thing.